RobRendell/gTove/README.md

 ## Plans/TODO

 * Show user icons for logged in user, and for connected users.
+* Loading while events are being dispatched can cause the new client to crash (no such ID in redux store)
+* Changing tabletop when one is already selected should pop out a new window/tab (since we can't currently change signalChannelId on peerNode)
+* Remove things from the tabletop.
+Clear the tabletop.
 * Add a GM-private JSON file per tabletop for saving GM-only data like hidden minis, text notes.
 These can be supported before fog of war, if you can toggle them individually.
 * Align/scale a grid on a map.
 Required for fog of war.
 Make it optional - a map doesn't have to have a grid.